mongodb/specifications/source/unified-test-format/unified-test-format.md

 The following arguments are supported:

 - `failPoint`: Required document.
 The `configureFailPoint` command to be executed.

 - `session`: Required string.
 See [commonOptions_session](#commonOptions_session).

+  The client entity associated with this session SHOULD specify true for [useMultipleMongoses](#entity_client_useMultipleMongoses).
+This is advised because targeted fail points are intended to test mongos pinning, which warrants multiple mongoses.

 The mongos on which to set the fail point is determined by the `session` argument (after resolution to a session entity).
 Test runners MUST error if the session is not pinned to a mongos server at the time this operation is executed.